St Paul's Church, Brighton: Worship and controversy in the 19th century

 From the beginning, St Paul's Church was associated with the Oxford Movement (or "Tractarian Movement") within High Church Anglicanism.
 Several leading figures within the movement either preached at the church at various times (Henry Manning, John Keble) or were friends and associates of Rev. Arthur Wagner (Edward Bouverie Pusey, John Henry Newman).
 Archdeacon Manning, as he was at the time, in fact preached the very first sermon shortly after the church opened.
-Services—including Holy Communion—were frequent and displayed many of the standard features of the then controversial Ritualism.
+Services—including Holy Communion—were frequent and displayed many of the standard features of the then controversial Ritualism in the Church of England.
 Extreme Protestants within the Anglican Church protested strongly against this throughout the mid- to late 19th century.
 The existence of confessionals in the church, which became public knowledge during the 1865 murder trial of Constance Kent (who had confessed her crime to Rev. Wagner), provoked an intensely hostile reaction nationally as well as locally, with consequences ranging from debates in the House of Commons to an assault on Rev. Wagner.
 Similar hostility and protest were encountered during the early years of St Bartholomew's Church, whose services were similarly Anglo-Catholic and Ritualist in style.

 Even Rev. Henry Wagner was critical of the extent to which Ritualist practices featured at the church.
 Having been invited by his son to preach there, he included in his sermon the King James Version of Matthew 17:15: "Lord, have mercy on my son: for he is lunatick [sic], and sore vexed...".

 Under Rev Arthur Wagner the Rev. Richard William Enraght ssc served as a curate at St Paul's between 1867 and 1871.
 Fr.
-Enraght’s belief in the Church of England's Catholic Tradition, his promotion of ritualism in worship, and his writings on Catholic Worship and Church–State relationships, later led him into conflict with the Public Worship Regulation Act 1874: as Vicar of Holy Trinity Church in Bordesley in 1880, he was prosecuted and imprisoned in Warwick Prison.
-Fr.
+Enraght’s belief in the Church of England's Catholic Tradition, his promotion of ritualism in worship, and his writings on Catholic Worship and Church–State relationships, later led him into conflict with the Public Worship Regulation Act 1874: as Vicar of Holy Trinity Church in Bordesley in 1880, he was prosecuted and imprisoned.
 Enraght became nationally and internationally known as a “prisoner for conscience sake”.
-Rev Richard Enraght and Rev Arthur Wagner's memory have been honoured by bus company Brighton & Hove: a bus has been named after each and appears in the list of Brighton & Hove bus names.
+Rev Richard Enraght and Rev Arthur Wagner's memory have been honoured by bus company Brighton & Hove: a bus has been named after each.

-The church today
+Listed building

-The church is a Grade II* listed building, meaning it is a "particularly significant building of more than local interest". it was one of 72 Grade II* listed buildings, and 1,220 listed buildings of all grades, in the city of Brighton and Hove.
-Services are held each Sunday at 11.00am (Solemn Mass), and there is a Daily Mass at 11.30am.
+The church is a Grade II* listed building, meaning it is a "particularly significant building of more than local interest".
+It is was one of 72 Grade II* listed buildings, and 1,220 listed buildings of all grades, in the city of Brighton and Hove.